bkil/gemiweb0/doc/css-spec.md

 * CSS0
 * CSS1 core
 * Subsets of CSS level 1, 2, 2.1, 3, 4 supported by contemporary browsers
+* Screen resolution of 320x240 on 3-inch to 1920x1080 on 24-inch diameter
+* Lack of colours

 ## Mandatory for ANSI formatting